Thesis - Chapter 04 (Basic Metaphysical Issues)

 7. The (apparent) problems with the first103 law are (at least) twofold:-

-2. Intensional properties are excluded from consideration – as revealed by the masked man fallacy: the fact that I don’t know that the masked man is my father – though I do know that my father is my father – doesn’t mean that the masked man isn’t my father.
+2. Intensional properties105 are excluded from consideration – as revealed by the masked man fallacy: the fact that I don’t know that the masked man is my father – though I do know that my father is my father – doesn’t mean that the masked man isn’t my father.

 8. The second Law seems reasonable enough for ordinary macroscopic objects, but